-The annual fee for asset management services in the Co-Advisor Program will be no more than an annual fee of 1.95%, of the account value, calculated as described above.
-Of this fee, CCM will receive up to 1.4%, with the Co-advisor receiving the remainder.
-For the Subadvisor Program, Advisor's annual fee shall be no more than 1.80% of the account value, including the Subadvisor's fee.
+The total annual fee for asset management services in the Subadvisor Program will be no more than 1.8%, of the account value, calculated as described above.
+Of this fee, CCM will receive up to 1.5%, with the Subadvisor receiving the remainder.

 The specific annual fee to be charged will be specified in the client's agreement with CCM.
-Pursuant to the authority granted by the client in the agreements with CCM and, as appropriate, with the co- advisor, this asset management fee will be deducted directly from the client's account and paid directly to the third-party manager and CCM.
+Pursuant to the authority granted by the client in the agreements with CCM, this asset management fee will be deducted directly from the client's account and paid directly to the subadvisor and CCM.
 Clients must authorize the qualified custodian(s) of your account to deduct fees from their account and to pay such fees directly to the third-party manager and CCM.
 Clients should review account statements received from the qualified custodian(s) and verify that appropriate investment advisory fees are being deducted.
 The qualified custodian(s) will not verify the accuracy of the investment advisory fees deducted.